Data-Driven Sentence Simplification: Survey and Benchmark

 Fernando Alva-Manchego

-My research interests include text simplification, readability assessment, evaluation of natural language generation, and writing assistance.
+My research interests include text simplification, readability assessment, multilingual NLP, Welsh language technology, and NLP for education and social care.